toreau/perl-presizely/README.md

 ### Black and white

-Use the 'bw' parameter to make the image black and white.
+Use the `bw` parameter to make the image black and white.

 ```
 http://127.0.0.1:3000/bw/http://example.com/image.jpg